Skip to main content

 Emergency coverage

-Typically, anyone 21 and older will qualify for emergency dental services in most states.
-Currently, all states, including Texas and Utah, provide dental services for adults during pregnancy.
-As of October 2022, Alabama provides dental benefits to Medicaid recipients over 21 during pregnancy and postpartum as long as the services are provided by Medicaid-enrolled dental providers.
+Adults 21 and older will qualify for emergency dental services in most states.
+All states provide dental services for adults during pregnancy.
+As of October 2022, Alabama provides dental benefits only to Medicaid recipients over 21 during pregnancy and postpartum.
+But services must be provided by Medicaid-enrolled dental professionals.
+Check the Medicaid program in your state to see which adult dental services are covered.

 Does Medicaid cover dental care for children?

-Yes, it's federal law.
+Yes, it’s federal law.
 All states must provide dental services to children and young adults under age 21.
-That includes anyone enrolled in Medicaid and the Children's Health Insurance Program (CHIP).
-This dental benefit is part of the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) initiative.
-The program works by checking for problems early and treating them quickly.
+That includes anyone enrolled in Medicaid and the Children’s Health Insurance Program (CHIP).
+This dental benefit is part of the EPSDT initiative.
+The program works by identifying problems early and treating them quickly.
 Every state must include EPSDT in its Medicaid program.

 As a rule, all dental coverage for children must include treatment related to: